canonical/rockcraft/docs/explanation/chisel.rst

     \- Michelangelo

-Using the analogy of a tool to carve and cut stone, Chisel is used by
-|rockcraft| to sculpt minimal container images that only include what is
-needed from the Debian packages that are used.
+Using the analogy of a tool to carve and cut stone, Chisel is used by Rockcraft to sculpt minimal container images that only include what is needed from the Debian packages that are used.

 See :ref:`how_to_use_chisel` for information about using the tool.